clearflask/clearflask/README.md

 ### Via Docker

-Although not intended for production, you can spin up all dependencies via Docker.
+You can spin up all dependencies via Docker.

 Simply add the `--profile with-deps` to your `docker-compose` command when starting ClearFlask.